pizza-777/sol2uml/README.md

 ```
 Usage: sol2uml diff [options] <addressA> <addressB>

-The results show the comparision of contract A to B.
+The results show the comparison of contracts A to B.
 The green sections are additions to contract B that are not in contract A.
 The red sections are removals from contract A that are not in contract B.
 The line numbers are from contract B. There are no line numbers for the red sections as they are not in contract B.